GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 ### Handling Custom Attributes

-A resource with custom attributes set looks like:
+The following is an example of a user resource with custom attributes set:

 ```
 {